popesarah/431/software-installation-431.md

 2. Finally, choose **File ...
 Quit R** from the top menu, and accept R Studio's request to save your workspace.
 This will eliminate the need to re-do these steps every time you work in R.

+### Mac: Install Data and Code for 431

+1. Exit R Studio, and open a browser to <https://github.com/THOMASELOVE/431data>

+2. Click on the green **Clone or download** button.

+3. Select Download ZIP on the bottom right, and this will download a zip file of relevant data and code for the course.
+Put this in a directory you can find later.

-3. You should now be all set!
+4. You should now be all set!
 Our discussion of R, R Studio, working with data, scripts and Markdown files continues elsewhere.